AAmoddio/axolotl-poc/README.md

 # axolotl-POC

 I fine-tuned Qwen2.5-7B Instruct with QLoRA on 100 examples of facts about ResetData.
 The baseline tests showed the model didn’t know what ResetData or FTaaS meant.
-Post training it understood these terms and more.
+Post training it understood these terms and what service types ResetData offers.

 ## What this is